-I will start the analysis with the case -sometimes referred to in the literature as pure persuasion- in which u(a, s) = a for all s so that party I wishes a to be as large as possible whatever the state.
-I will next discuss how the analysis should be modified for the more general specification $u(a, s) = -(a - b(s))^2$ where b(s) -assumed to be strictly increasing-represents the ideal action of party I now allowed to vary with s.
+I will start the analysis with the case -sometimes referred to as pure persuasion- in which u(a, s) = v(a) for all s where $v(\cdot)$ is an increasing function of a.
+In pure persuasion games, party I wishes a to be as large as possible whatever the state.
+I will next discuss how the analysis should be modified when $u(a, s) = -(a - b(s))^2$ where b(s) -assumed to be strictly increasing- represents the ideal action of party I now allowed to vary with s.

-A simple interpretation of the pure persuasion specification is that party I is a financial institution knowing the quality s of its asset, party U is an independent observer communicating with I and making some public announcement a about what she thinks the quality of i's asset is (and reputation considerations would lead party U to correctly announce what she thinks about s).
-More elaborate specifications of party I's objectives with state-dependent preferences allow to accommodate situations in which the informed party while willing the public announcement to be good would prefer it to be not too disconnected from reality.
+A possible interpretation of the above specification is that party I is a financial institution knowing the quality s of its asset, party U is an independent observer first communicating with I and then making some public announcement a about what she thinks the quality of I's asset is (and reputation considerations would lead party U to correctly announce what she thinks about s).
+When party I always prefers the announcement to be as high as possible, the pure persuasion specification applies.
+More elaborate specifications of party I's objectives with state-dependent preferences allow to accommodate situations in which the informed party while willing party U's public announcement to be good would prefer it to be not too disconnected from reality maybe because the true state will be discovered at some point in the future.